TahmidA139/rna_stimulator/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the (LICENSE) file for details.

 ---

 ## Author

-Your Name
+Tahmid Anwar
-your.email@example.com
+tanwar@charlotte.edu